tbenade/wercker-devcenter/source/articles/introduction/security.md

 There are three roles defined at this moment, with increasing amount of permissions these are:

-1. read
+1. build
-2. write
+2. build+deploy
 3. admin

-#### read
+#### build

-A user with read permissions can see builds, build steps together with its details, view deploy logs and can follow/unfollow applications.
+A user with build permissions can see builds, build steps together with its details, view deploy logs and can follow/unfollow applications.
 A note about deploy logs: some sensitive information may be visible in the deploy logs, but wercker allows some output to be hidden from the view.

-#### write
+#### build+deploy

-A user with write permissions can do all things a user with read permissions can, but can also trigger deploys and create new deploy targets.
+A user with build+deploy permissions can do all things a user with build permissions can, but can also trigger deploys and create new deploy targets.

 #### admin

-Like the owner of a project, users with admin permissions can do the same as with write permissions and also:
+Like the owner of a project, users with admin permissions can do the same as with build+deploy permissions and also:

 * change settings on the project (set the application to public/private)
 * change permissions for collaborators